 Other benefits of joining the programme include a starting salary of £33,500 (plus £10,000 bonus), generous holiday allowance, hotel and travel discounts, a personal laptop and private healthcare.

 As a graduate business consultant at Fujitsu, you'll help clients to use digital technology, develop client strategy, analyse data, drive effective change and optimise business processes.

-At EY, you'll spend two years on the Business Consulting graduate scheme working across a range of industries, including Banking & Capital Markets, media and technology and government and public services, depending on the team you join.
+At EY, you'll spend two years on the Business Consulting graduate scheme working across a range of industries, including banking and capital markets, media and technology and government and public services, depending on the team you join.
 You'll have the opportunity to study for a CIMA certificate in Business and Accounting in your first year, and will receive mentoring and training and development opportunities throughout the programme.
-Salaries start from £27,600 per year.
+Salaries start from £27,600 a year.